egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 issues with these approaches due to actual data distributions not matching our expectations, such as an unaccounted for over-dispersion of the data.

-A formal sensitivity analysis has not yet been completed and so we are unaware of what variables the model outputs are most sensitive to.
-The many potential forms of flow and/or elevation data is a key area of possible variation in the variable behaviour, which is currently unknown.
-There are also many spatial and temporal dimensions associated with the data, such as the hierarchical scales of sub-transect, transect, site, reach, waterway, basin, and State.
-There will be spatial autocorrelation within the data at each of these levels, such as northern waterways or river basins being more similar to southern counterparts due to climate and geomorphology differences.
-The extent of the variation among the different spatial scale is currently unknown and is an important aspect of the study to evaluate.
-Temporal patterns are also important due to the longitudinal nature of the data collection and different seasons of survey (i.e. different proximity to different flow/climate periods).
-Careful consideration of these aspects will be important in the model design, as per [see section 2.4](#2.4-identify-predictor-and-response-variables).

 Should either over-dispersion or zero-inflation be identified in any fitted model, we will try alternative distributions.